When cleaning Travertine flooring, it’s common to think you can use any old cleaner because the flooring is so durable. But you have to be careful.

 Use a soft broom or a dust mop to remove small rocks or dirt particles.
 If left behind, these might cause a few subtle scratches when dragged around by feet.
 So it’s essential to remove them.

 Sweeping a couple of times a week should suffice.
 However, if you have a busy home, you might find yourself cleaning at least every other day.

 If you want to use a vacuum instead, do so with caution.
 Use a vacuum with a hard floor setting and soft attachment to avoid scratches or damage.

 2. Mop Weekly

-By mopping the floors weekly, you’re restoring the surface and getting rid of any buildup or stains.
+By mopping the floors weekly, you restore the surface and eliminate any buildup or stains.
 Remember to use a mild cleaner and damp mop for the best results.
-This will help your travertine floors to age gracefully and maintain their natural beauty for years to come.
+This will help your travertine floors age gracefully and maintain their natural beauty for years.

 3. Clean Spills as They Happen

-If the stain has settled and caused a mark, you can use a poultice to remove it.
+If the stain has settled, use a poultice to remove it.
 A poultice is a paste consisting of a chemical and an absorbing agent.
-You can buy ready-made poultices, or make your own.
+You can buy ready-made poultices or make your own.

 What kind of poultice you need depends on the stain, so make sure you inspect it before buying or making your paste.
 And, always make sure it’s safe for travertine floors.

 Poultices are easy to use.
 All you have to do is apply the paste evenly and generously to the stain.
 Cover it with plastic and leave for 24 to 48 hours.